OnionUI/Onion/README.md

 ### Onion Launcher
 <img src="https://user-images.githubusercontent.com/16885275/164890313-c83dfc84-a684-416b-bd40-9f54c9f4e7db.png" width="350">

-The launcher is a user interface designed to be triggered when the miyoo mini starts.
+The launcher is an user interface designed to be triggered when the miyoo mini starts.
 It allows you to launch the last game played in a few seconds, and with a simple press of a button to save your progression and turn off the console.
 It also allows you to quickly change games and many other advantages for a very simple experience :